pypyr/docs/content/docs/steps/assert.md

 - `assert` - evaluate this as truthy when `this` or `equals` do not exist.
   - `this` (optional)
     - If `equals` not specified, evaluates as a boolean truthy.
   - `equals` (optional)
     - If specified, compares `this` to `equals`
+  - `msg`(optional)
+    - If specified, use this value as a custom error message if the assert is False.

 If `this` evaluates to `False` raises error.